Generated at: 2026-06-15 04:54:43

 It is broadly divided into four steps: (1) Data Investigation, (2) Data Extraction, (3) Data Cleansing, and (4) Data Matching.

-1. Investigate Data
+1. Investigate the Data

-2. Extract Data
+2. Extract the Data

 Next, extract the items necessary to identify customers from each database.